Sukhjot-13/ats-resume-builder/README.md

 ### `src/lib`

+- `auth.js`: A centralized module containing all core authentication logic.
+It handles access token verification and secure refresh token rotation with reuse detection.
+It is used by the `proxy.js` middleware and API routes.
 - `mongodb.js`: Handles the connection to the MongoDB database.
 - `utils.js`: Contains utility functions, including:
   - `sha256(string)` / `hashToken(string)`: Hashes a string using the SHA256 algorithm.